BinSquare/ERA/docs/STORAGE_PROXY.md

 ## Examples

-See `test-storage.sh` for comprehensive examples of all storage operations.
+See `tests/test-storage.sh` for comprehensive examples of all storage operations.